zaphosting/docs/docs/domain-gameserver-srv-link.md

 ---
 id: domain-gameserver-srv-link
-title: "Domain: Set up game server forwarding"
+title: "Domain: Set up gameserver forwarding"
-description: Information on how to set up a forwarding from your domain to a game server - ZAP-Hosting.com documentation
+description: Information on how to set up a forwarding from your domain to a gameserver - ZAP-Hosting.com documentation
 sidebar_label: Gameserver forwarding
 ---